laboon/CS1530_Fall2016/deliverables/4/deliverable4.md

 Additionally, the customer thinks that "black" and "white" are boring colors for chess pieces.
 They want some way (how, exactly, is up to you) to change the colors of the pieces to other color schemes (for example, have the "white" pieces be yellow and the "black" pieces be blue, to make a Pitt-themed chess game).
 This can be done via a color wheel, RGB values, or a drop-down list of common colors.

 It is up to you to determine the specific user interface for these.
 The number of story points that they will require will depend on your current codebase.
-During the sprint review, you may want to review the code and only then make an estimate.
+During the sprint planning session, you may want to review the code and only then make an estimate.

 __Additional User Stories:__